 - Strain into a highball glass with ice.
 Top with the grapefruit soda and stir lightly.

 And there you have a lesson on Scotch and some Scotch cocktails to enjoy.
-If you’d like to see inside the Scotch Whisky Experience, check out this post.
+If you’re looking for other great bourbon or whiskey cocktail recipes, check these out.
 Cheers!

 Request Your Free Mini-Glassware Guide

 Get the info you need to set up the home bar of your dreams, or at least to make yourself some tasty, good-looking sips!